 If Uber isn’t your thing, here’s $5 off your first Lyft ride.

 St. Patrick’s Day in Savannah can be a wonderful time.
 The ten tips above should help you have a great time.

 Have you ever experienced Savannah St. Patrick’s Day?
-Do you have any other tips for people going to Savannah for St. Patrick’s Day Weekend?
+Do you have other tips for people visiting Savannah for St. Patrick’s Day Weekend?